Campus Use & Visitor Guidelines

 Community visitors (neighbors who utilize trails and loop road for exercise) will not be permitted on campus.
 Clear signage will be posted at all trail entrances, area near the pond, and unmanned gates.

-Alumnae/i interested in visiting campus are encouraged to connect virtually, or reschedule for the spring semester.
+Alumnae/i interested in visiting campus are encouraged to connect virtually, or reschedule for a future date.

 Community-Based Learning & Futuro Latino Learning Center

-All on-campus/off-campus direct service programs will be suspended for the fall semester.
+All on-campus/off-campus direct service programs will be suspended for the spring semester.
 No external guests should access campus for the purposes of Community-Based Learning.
 Where possible, groups are to transition to virtual engagement offerings.
-The Futuro Latino Learning Center has already transitioned to virtual classes and programming for the fall.

 Counseling Center Volunteers

-Only essential volunteers will be allowed onto the campus.
+Only essential volunteers will be allowed onto the campus with prior approval and entry into Envoy.

 Food Deliveries/Ride Share Services

-Food and ride sharing services will be permitted to enter the campus to provide services to the students living in Welsh Hall.
+Food and ride sharing services will be permitted to enter the campus to provide services to the students living on campus.
 Drivers should avoid exiting their vehicles.
 Clear signage will be in place to direct drivers to the proper drop off/pick up locations.
-The location is identified along Loop Road at the rear of Welsh Hall.
+The locations will be identified along Loop Road.

 Athenaeum & Library Visitors